NikKowPHP/social-brain/chapters/chapter-9.md

 #### **The Practice: Use the "Tension & Resolution" Arc**

 You do not need to be a great novelist to leverage this system.
 You just need a simple, repeatable protocol for wrapping your data in a narrative structure.
-The most powerful and simple structure is the "Tension & Resolution" arc.
+The most powerful and simple structure is the **Tension & Resolution Arc**.
 It has three parts: And, But, Therefore (ABT).

 [AUTHOR'S NOTE: This is a perfect spot for a simple line graph diagram.
 The Y-axis is "Tension" and the X-axis is "Time."
 The line starts low for "And," rises sharply for "But," and falls for "Therefore," visually representing the Tension & Resolution arc.]